akasmikityma/forceRight/README.md

 ├─ tasks.txt # simple list of problems / to-do entries
 ├─ .gitignore
 └─ README.md # this file
-You can adapt the structure as your workflow evolves.

 ---

 ## 🛠 How to Use